svisser/logaugment/README.rst

     logger.warn("My message")
     # My message: custom_value

-You can also use a dictionary to specify the keys / values:
+You can also use a dictionary or subclasses of collections.Mapping to specify the keys / values:

 .. code:: python